AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_PACKAGING_AND_DISTRIBUTION.md

 Note 2: On Windows, ensure system environment PATH includes Java bin directory `"C:\Program Files\Java\jdk-16.0.2\bin"` at the top for `jpackage` command to work during packaging Glimmer applications (the default Oracle setup path for Java after installing the JDK is usually not sufficient).

 Note 3: Glimmer packaging has a strong dependency on JDK16 since it includes the packaging tool `jpackage`.
+On the Mac, it seems there is a new gotcha in the latest JDK 16 DMG/PKG installable that is resulting in `jpackage` to be missing from `PATH`.
+To include, you might need to add `export PATH="/Library/Java/JavaVirtualMachines/jdk-16.0.2.jdk/Contents/Home/bin:$PATH"` to `~/.zprofile` or `~/.bashrc`

 Glimmer simplifies the process of native-executable packaging and distribution on Mac and Windows via a single `glimmer package` command: